CREATE USER

 Other

-CREATE USERcommand options aren’t applied in case the user exists andIF NOT EXISTSis specified, one has to use theGRANTcommand to assign privileges or theALTER USERcommand to change user properties. -
+CREATE USERcommand options aren’t applied in case the user exists andIF NOT EXISTSis specified; you must use theGRANTcommand to assign privileges or theALTER USERcommand to change user properties. -

 The

-WITHkeyword must be used with the following options and should be specified only once:-
+WITHkeyword must be used with the following options and specified only once:-

-WITH DEFAULT RESOURCE POOL = pool1 FAILED_LOGIN_ATTEMPTS = 10 PASSWORD_LOCK_TIME = 20or
+WITH DEFAULT RESOURCE POOL = pool1 FAILED_LOGIN_ ATTEMPTS = 10 PASSWORD_ LOCK_ TIME = 20 -

 -